 However, you should "partially respond" if you are unable to locate certain documents and the deadline for your reply is looming.
 For example, some employment-based visas require a showing of an immigrant's educational and professional qualifications.
-USCIS may issue an RFE asking for a number of documents that may not be available, and it is better to submit some evidence than none at all.
+USCIS might issue an RFE asking for a number of documents that are not available, and it is better to submit some evidence than none at all.

 In other instances, an RFE might cite complex provisions of U.S. immigration law and ask you to provide information to prove that you are eligible for an immigration benefit.
-It is essential that you understand exactly what you are being asked to prove before responding to a RFE.
-If you are unsure which types of evidence you should submit to USCIS, consult an immigration attorney who can help you review the RFE and assemble the necessary documentation.
+It is essential that you understand exactly what you are being asked to prove before responding.
+If unsure which types of evidence you should submit to USCIS, consult an immigration attorney who can help you review the RFE and assemble the necessary documentation.

-When USCIS issues a RFE, all processing on your case will stop.
-Once USCIS receives your RFE response, it will resume case processing, and you can generally expect further action on your application within 60 days, but it may take longer.
-If you don’t receive an update within 60 days from the date USCIS receives your response, you can call the National Customer Service Center at 1-800-375-5283.
+When USCIS issues a RFE, all processing on the case will stop.
+Once USCIS receives your RFE response, it will resume case processing, and you can probably expect further action on your application in a minimum of 60 days, though it could take longer.

 For more on what to do about the wait, see USCIS Sent RFE, I Sent in Documents, But Still No Approval: Now What?